-Although Proverbs 12:10 does promote or discourage having a pet, it does say to be kind toward animals.
+Although Proverbs 12:10 does not promote or discourage having a pet, it does say to be kind toward animals.
 Genesis 1 indicates that we to rule over the animals, so again, although no clear statement on having a pet is mentioned, we do know not to be ruled by a pet.
 Furthermore, countless examples of people having domesticated animals can be found in Scripture without any of them being a good example to follow or a bad example to avoid.
 Then again, the domesticated animals were for economical, commute, war or sacrifice purposes, not exactly the idea of a pet as the original question was intended.

 In other words, some principles on human-animal interaction exist in Scripture, but none answer the question of a Christian having, or not having, a pet.